 The decision is so personal and painful that it can be devastating when the standard of care is not merely below acceptable standards but is neglectful, disrespectful and potentially even life-threatening.
 Your chosen caregivers have violated your trust so you need to know you can rely on your professional personal negligence solicitors to help obtain appropriate compensation.

-The Medical Negligence Experts can help you get compensation if you have been injured as the result of care home negligence.
+The Medical Negligence Experts can help you get compensation if you have been injured as the result of care home abuse or care home neglect.
 We also represent families who have lost a loved one as the result of negligent care, or who are acting on behalf of a relative who is suffering a condition like dementia and does not have the ability to manage their finances on their own.

 If you believe you may have grounds for a claim for compensation for negligent care, ask The Medical Negligence Experts for legal advice today.
 Our specialist medical negligence lawyers can help determine whether you have cause to make a claim and how to proceed.
 There is no charge for this consultation, and there is no obligation for you to apply for compensation, but it will answer any questions you have and give you the information you need to make an informed choice about requesting payment for damages.

 With people living longer and families living further apart, care homes are a viable option for elderly or infirm people who need assistance on a day-to-day basis but who are not in need of hospital treatment and who want to maintain a degree of independence.
 It does not matter why they have chosen to live there, they are entitled to feel safe, comfortable and cared for.